 One option is to rent a large house where you have more freedom and privacy than you’d expect in a hotel.
 You can hire a historic house in England, Scotland or Wales, or rent a big house in the countryside.

 In France, Oliver’s Travels has more than 200 chateaus and other large properties to choose from, sleeping between 6 and 60 people.
 Many have swimming pools.
-Examples include Chateau de Tille in the Loire Valley.
-It sleeps up to 16 with a swimming pool, tennis court and separate coach house (ideal for teenagers, for example).

 In the Lot Valley, Chateau Joncaises sleeps up to 16 and there is an option for a fully-catered holiday for a supplement of €64 pp per night.